-Wait List: Because of the high demand for childcare, it is not unusual for families to be placed on a waiting list.
+Wait List: Because of the high demand for childcare, it is not unusual for Families to be placed on a waiting list.
 Patrons can access this service by visiting MilitaryChildCare.com.
-This Department of Defense (DoD) program makes it easier to find the child and youth care your family needs.
-Now military and DoD civilian families can search for child and youth care optionsthrough a single website.

-Using MilitaryChildCare.com, you can find comprehensive information on child care programs worldwide, conduct a customized search for the care you need, and submit a request for care atany time and from any location.
+This DoD program makes it easier to find the child and youth care your family needs.
+Now military and DoD Civilian Families can search for child and youth care options through a single website.
+Using MilitaryChildCare.com, you can find comprehensive information on child care programs worldwide, conduct a customized search for the care you need, and submit a request for care at any time and from any location.

-Note: It is the responsibility of the parent/guardian to confirm interest in remaining on the MilitaryChildCare.com waitlist every 45 days.
+Note: It is the responsibility of the parent/guardian to confirm interest in remaining on the MilitaryChildCare.com wait list every 45 days.
 Failure to do so will result in removal from the wait list and patrons will have to submit a new request for care.

-When a space is offered in a viable care option parent/guardians are given twenty-four (24) hours to accept or decline the space.
+When a space is offered in a viable care option parent/guardians are given 24 hours to accept or decline the space.
 If the viable care option is declined, then the child's/youth's name will be moved to the bottom of the wait list you are on.
 If Parent Central Services is unable to contact the parent/guardian, the space will be made available to the next eligible child/youth on the wait list.
 Contact Parent Central Services to discuss the available wait list options.

-Viable Child Care Option: Care to meet the patron's schedule that reflects the necessary program type (full day, hourly, part day, etc.) and the appropriate age group (infant, toddler, preschool and school-age) for the child.
-Care may be on or off-post in any CDS system (CDC, SAC, PCS) at any location convenient to either the home or work.
-Viable off-post care options are those that are comparable in price and quality to CDS sponsored childcare options.
+Viable Child Care Option: Care to meet the patron's schedule that reflects the necessary program type (part/full day, hourly, etc.) and the appropriate age group (infant, toddler, preschool and school-age) for the child.

 Middle School/Teen Registration: Middle school/teens may self-register as a guest for CYS programs by completing the one page registration form.
 Forms are available at youth services facilities.
-Youth may attend the regular Youth Programs (not field trips or special events until registration is finalized) as a guest member immediately upon receipt of completed form.
+Youth may attend the regular youth programs (not field trips or special events until registration is finalized) as a guest member immediately upon receipt of a completed form.
 CYS staff will validate the registration form.
-If registration is not validated within 5 working days from receipt of form, youth's guest membership will be cancelled.
-Once registration is validated (and, if required, DA 7625-1 is completed and returned), an annual pass will be issued to youth.
+If registration is not validated within five working days from receipt, youth's guest membership will be cancelled.
+Once registration is validated (and,if required, DA 7625-1 is completed and returned), an annual pass will be issued to youth.

-Some special events and field trips may cost a nominal fee, but participation in these events is not mandatory.
+Some special events and field trips may cost a nominal fee however, participation in these events is not mandatory.
 In the case of field trips, written parental permission must be granted before a youth is allowed to participate.
 To enroll in a team sports program, a sports physical is required in addition to this registration.
 Sports fees may also apply.